department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/apply-for-home-loan-COE/research-design/usability-testing-1/coe-usability-1-convo-guide.md

 ### User screenshares / 5 minutes
 - **Please go to VA.gov.**
 - **Now we're ready to start.** OK, now could you share your screen with us?
-- Here's a scenario: you're looking to buy a new home and a real estate agent told you you'd need a Certificate of Eligibility (COE) from VA.
+- Here's a scenario: you're looking to buy a new home and a lender told you you'd need a Certificate of Eligibility (COE) from VA.
 - You heard there was a way on VA.gov to apply for a COE, where would you look for that?
 - This is the actual home page; you're free to click on anything.